Mohamed-elsaady/bi-exercise/readme.md

 # Docker Setup
 This repository contains a docker based setup that can be used for running the required TimescaleDB (loaded with the sample data) and a Grafana instance connected to this database.
 This setup requires a working docker environment and local ports `tcp/3000` and `tcp/5432` to be free.
 The setup has been verified to work on Ubuntu, MacOS and Windows (using WSL).

+Just in case id you face any premission problem use the folloiwng commands:

+* sudo chown -R $USER /grafana
+* chmod -R 755 /grafana
+* sudo chown -R 472:472 /bi-ecxerise

 ## Start
 In order to start the docker compose based setup, run `start.sh`